Berry Bowl – Logansport High School Berries

-A visit Logansport can make for a nice relaxing day trip off the beaten path of the city, sprawling suburbs, and congested interstate.
+A visit to Logansport can make for a nice relaxing day trip off the beaten path of the city, sprawling suburbs, and congested interstate.
 There is quite a bit to enjoy inside the Berry Bowl and when tickets are $5 and concession prices even cheaper, it is a fitting way to stretch your sports entertainment wallet.
 Kids will enjoy the free Felix the Cat decals and parents can take the whole family out to eat at Mr. Happy Burger after the game.

 1-Felix the Cat is everywhere inside the building; a character that is older than Mickey Mouse and Donald Duck has found a home here in Logansport.
 His image is a welcome addition to the traditional, and sometimes all-too-common, school nicknames and logos throughout Indiana.

-2-The menu boards are pretty impressive on bright color flat screen TV at the concession stands.
+2-The menu boards are pretty impressive on bright color flat-screen TV at the concession stands.
 The concession stand also accepts credit cards, a rarity in Indiana at high school gyms.

 4-There are mascots in other gymnasiums, but Felix seems to outdistance them in energy and zeal.
 He greets fans of all ages at the entrance to the facility, dances with the cheerleaders, and energizes the crowd during the game.

-5-The art deco lettering for the school’s hall of the legion is an ingenious touch harking back to the school’s one and only state championship.
+5-The art deco lettering for the school’s hall of the legion is an ingenious touch harking back to the school’s only state championship.
 Lettering you would expect to find from a building constructed in the 1920s or 1930s adds a little shimmer inside the building.

 When you think of Logansport High School you think of Felix the Cat and its unique nickname Berries.
 The Berry Bowl provides a wealth of information about its unusual nickname and its legendary school mascot.
 Fans are also treated to homemade Spanish dogs, easy access around the gym, and don’t need to carry cash to purchase concession items.
-There is a college-like feel at the game in a few areas that go a long way to the casual fan.
-The Berry Bowl is definitely the “berries.”
+There is a college-like feel at the game in a few areas that go a long way for the casual fan.
+The Berry Bowl is the “berries.”